-This is a product for commercial and industrial application in the second environment.
-Installation restrictions or additional measures could be needed to prevent disturbances.
+By standard, this is a C3 category product for commercial and industrial application in the second environment.
+Installation restrictions or measures may be needed to prevent disturbances.

 2.4 Environment

 The UPS must be installed according to the recommendations in this document.
 Never install the UPS in an airtight room, in the presence of flammable gases, or in an environment exceeding the specifications.